codecop/Book-Discounts-Refactoring-Kata/README.md

 ﻿# Book Discounts Refactoring Kata

 This code is part of the software system of our book store.
-The current code deals with adding different goodies - e.g. discounts, promotions or gifts - to orders of books.
+The current code deals with adding different goodies when delivering - e.g. discounts, promotions or gifts - to orders of books.

 ## Your Task